UNITED STATES

 Level 1 - Observable inputs such as quoted prices in active markets for an identical asset or liability that the Company has the ability to access as of the measurement date.
 Financial assets and liabilities utilizing Level 1 inputs include money market funds.

 Level 2 - Inputs, other than quoted prices included within Level 1, which are directly observable for the asset or liability or indirectly observable through corroboration with observable market data.
-Financial assets and liabilities utilizing Level 2 inputs include commercial paper, corporate bonds, U.S. Treasury Securities, and asset-backed securities.
+The Company did not classify any of its investments within Level 2 of the fair value hierarchy.

 Level 3 - Unobservable inputs for which there is little or no market data for the asset or liability which requires the reporting entity to develop its own assumptions.
 The Company did not classify any of its investments within Level 3 of the fair value hierarchy.

-The following table sets forth the fair value of the Company’s financial assets measured on a recurring basis as of June 30, 2023 and December 31, 2022, respectively (in thousands):
+The following table sets forth the fair value of the Company’s financial instruments measured on a recurring basis as of September 30, 2024 and December 31, 2023, respectively (in thousands):

 Assets | Classification | Level 1 | Level 2 | Level 3 | Total | ||||||||||||